 Exceptional Club Level Service at the Ritz Carlton Aruba

 I’ve been to many Ritz Carlton club lounges and I’d say this is one of the best ones ever.
 The service at the Ritz Carlton Aruba Club Lounge is exceptional.
-When they found out my son has a nut-allergy, not only did they make sure to prepare nut-free dishes for him but they had it ready for him the moment we walked in!
+When they found out my son has a nut allergy, not only did they make sure to prepare nut-free dishes for him but they had them ready for him the moment we walked in!
 And what I like is there is always a kid-friendly dish so I don’t have to order off the room service menu for the kids.

 The Spa at the Ritz Carlton Aruba is Amazing

 The spa at the Ritz Carlton Aruba is amazing.
 As a hotel guest, you have unlimited access to the jacuzzi, relaxation lounge and saunas.
 I love the outdoor jacuzzi, it was such a treat and it made me feel like I got away.
 There were thoughtful touches that I liked such as complimentary sugar scrubs and complimentary snacks and drinks in the relaxation lounge.
 Plus it was never crowded, in fact, the few times I went it was almost always empty.
 It was such a treat to have the jacuzzi all to myself!